Vráble: Population

 The town had Hungarian majority in the 17th century according to the Turkish tax census.

 According to the 2001 census, the town had 9,493 inhabitants.
 93.32% of inhabitants were Slovaks, 4.69% Hungarians, 0.78% Roma and 0.55% Czechs.
 The religious make-up was 88.41% Roman Catholics, 8.53% people with no religious affiliation and 0.62% Lutherans.

 Fidvár archaeological site

 One of the largest urban agglomerations of the Bronze Age in Europe was found at Fidvár near Vráble.
 The area of 20 hectares makes it larger than the contemporary Mycenae and Troy.
 The settlement was inhabited by about 1,000 people and buildings were built around streets.
 Three ditches strengthened the fortifications.
 The site is also the northernmost known tell in Central Europe dating from the Early Bronze Age.
 It was an important centre for the exploitation of nearby gold and tin deposits.
-The settlement is attributed to the Unetice culture and subsequent Mad'arovce culture.
+The settlement is attributed to the Únětice culture and Mad'arovce culture.